 In no circumstances should an employee be placed in a position where he/she will have direct supervision of or evaluate the performance of a relative.
+Relatives include spouse, parent, child, or sibling.

 EMPLOYMENT OF MINORS

 Kentucky state law prohibits minors under age 14 from being gainfully employed in any organization or business.
 There are exceptions, which are listed in the Kentucky statues.
 Refer to: KRS 339.210 regarding Child Labor Laws and KRS 339.220 regarding exceptions.